 The JSIS rules generally provide 30 psychologist’s or psychotherapists sessions in a two year period for one person.
 If your spouse is covered by JSIS, s/he too can benefit from this.

-Professional help can be sought locally, but JSIS also reimburses remote assistance, for example, psychotherapist’s sessions over Skype.
+Professional help can be sought locally, but JSIS also reimburses remote assistance, for example, psychotherapist’s sessions over Skype if you prefer to have it in your native language.

 The rules to have these expenses reimbursed are not overly complicated, however, it’s best to check beforehand to avoid any unnecessary expenses.